Pali Proper Names

 of Dāthānāma (Cv.xxxviii.14).
 Gokanna, officer of Gajabāhu, was once defeated

 there (Ibid.,lxx.72).
-The village is perhaps identical with Nandigāma.
+The village is perhaps identical mit Nandigāma.

 -